 You're late.
 You can't find your keys.
-You're not prepared for your breakfast meeting.
+You're not prepared for your morning meeting.
 And the dog just tracked mud through the living room.
 No wonder you have a headache.

 The daily grind

-If you tense your muscles, grind your teeth or stiffen your shoulders in response to stress, you may only make your headaches worse.
+Responding to these daily stressors by tensing your muscles, grinding your teeth or stiffening your shoulders may only make your headaches worse.